madduci/terraform-wire-hole/README.md

 4. It's possible that some names (docker containers, docker networks, docker volumes) or IPv4 Ranges might exist or be reserved/in use on your Docker Host, therefore applying this Terraform setup might result in an error, due to name-clashes.
 Please edit the necessary files (`variables.tf`, `network.tf`) and adjust them according to your needs.

 5. Remote configuration doesn't support nested remote destination folders.
-The only destination folder required for uploading files (nginx SSL certs, noip config) must be at root level, in the current SSH user folder (e.g. if the remote SSH user is 'vagrant', the folder will be created as `/home/vagrant/folder`)
+The only destination folder required for uploading files (nginx SSL certs, noip config) must be at root level, in the current SSH user folder (e.g. if the remote SSH user is 'vagrant', the folder will be created as `/home/vagrant/folder`).

+6. Doing changes to Docker Networks implies a full `terrarorm destroy`, since the services (the Docker Containers) are strictly depending from them.

+7. Uploading resources to a remote host requires a SSH Identity which isn't password protected, since the [File function](https://www.terraform.io/language/functions/file) isn't able to read password-protected files.

+8. If you change the docker network subnets (e.g. because of conflicts) and the assigned IP to services in the `variables.tf` file, you'll need to check that the `nginx/templates/default.conf` file has the correct PiHole IP Address stored.